*First written July 2025, updated November 2025.*

 1 Use an app

-The first step is to get a blocker app, like BM Country Blocker IP Blocker or Blockify Fraud Filter.
+The first step is to get a blocker/anti-fraud app.
 Search the Shopify App Store and you will find lots to choose from.
 You can get them for around $4-$8 a month, so they are not expensive.
-See the end of this article for another app solution.

 2 Review your pricing